 Just like dump cake, I first tried this recipe at a work potluck.
-It was while I was working as a visual merchandiser for a retail chain and my friend and co-worker at the time brought these meatballs to the event.
-I can't remember now what she had called them though the ingredients were easy … Continue reading The History of Grape Jelly Cocktail Meatballs
+It was while I was working as a visual merchandiser for a retail chain.
+My friend and co-worker at the time brought these meatballs to the event.
+I can't remember now what she had called them though the ingredients were easy enough to … Continue reading The History of Grape Jelly Cocktail Meatballs

 I first had a dump cake at a work potluck.
-I had never heard of it before and looking back I find that wierd.
-This recipe is definitely something that if my mother had known about it would have made for her three children.
-It was a low effort but high reward recipe and those … Continue reading The History of Dump Cake
+I had never heard of it before but looking back I find that weird.
+If my mother had known about dump cakes, the recipe would have been one of her go tos.
+It was a low effort but a high reward recipe.
+Those were what … Continue reading The History of Dump Cake

 I don't know why but does any one else find soup included in a TV dinner weird?
 I also feel like you could easily make a mess trying to carry it from the stove to the table.